Candidates for the 5$\alpha$ condensed state in ${}^{20}$Ne

-For ${}^{20}\rm Ne$ and heavier nuclei, no known states are assigned to the ACSs.
+For ${}^{20}$Ne and heavier nuclei, no known states are assigned to the ACSs.
 Only a tentative candidate for the $5\alpha$ condensed state was experimentally proposed.
 The several $0^+$ states observed in the ${}^{22}{\rm Ne}(p,t){}^{20}{\rm Ne}$ reaction were examined with the shell-model calculation~\cite{Swartz2015}.
 It was found that one of the $0^+$ states at $E_x = 22.5$ MeV was not described by the shell model, and its excitation energy is close to $E_x =$ 21.14 MeV where the $5\alpha$ condensed state is predicted in Ref.~\cite{Yamada2004}.
 However, the excitation energy is not conclusive evidence for the ACS because many $0^+$ states exist around the expected excitation energy.
 Further information is necessary to identify the ACS.
 It should be noted that the decay property of the excited state provides additional information.
-Considering the nature of ACSs, an overlap between wave functions of ACSs in different nuclei should be large.
+Because all the alpha particles in the ACSs occupy the same lowest $0s$ orbit, the wave functions of the alpha particles in the ACSs of different nuclei are similar and the overlap between them should be large.
 Therefore, ACSs should prefer to decay via ACSs in lighter nuclei by emitting alpha particles.
 Because energy differences between ACSs are smaller than a few MeV~\cite{Yamada2004}, emission of low-energy $\alpha$ particles from $0^+$ states near $k\alpha$-decay thresholds can be a clue to identify ACSs.